tdbrian/react-openapi-hooks-gen/README.md

 npm link
 ```

-At that point, the globally available ng-openapi-gen will be the one compiled to the `dist` folder.
+At that point, the globally available react-openapi-hooks-gen will be the one compiled to the `dist` folder.